Incorporating schema markup on your site offers an incredible opportunity to improve search visibility and boost organic click-through rate (CTR).

 Issue #1: Marking up content that is invisible to users

-Structured data with JSON-LD is easy to implement and separated from the on-site text.
+Implementing structured data with JSON-LD is easy and separate from the on-site text.
 As a result, organizations sometimes don't realize that they need to be tied together.

-For example, Star Reviews are often listed on the bottom of the page or an additional click away from the core landing page.
+For example, Star Reviews are often listed at the bottom of the page or an additional click away from the core landing page.

 In these instances, we see sites using schema markup to add context and text to the page that isn't visible to the user.